Arul Kanda Kandasamy

-Azrul Kanda Kandasamy or better known as his birth name, Arul Kanda is the former president and chief executive officer of 1Malaysia Development Berhad (1MDB), a company owned by Minister of Finance (Incorporated) (Malaysia), a corporate body of the Ministry of Finance.
+Arul Kanda Kandasamy or better known as his birth name, Arul Kanda (born 1977) is the former president and chief executive officer of 1Malaysia Development Berhad (1MDB), a company owned by Minister of Finance (Incorporated), a corporate body of the Ministry of Finance.
 He was appointed as the CEO to replace Mohd Hazem Abdul Rahman who resigned on 5 January 2015.

 1MDB has been under heavy scrutiny for its suspicious money transactions and evidences pointing to money laundering activities.
 In a lawsuit filed by United States Department of Justice (DOJ), it is stated that at least USD$7.5 billion has been stolen from Malaysia's 1MDB state-owned fund.

 Further investigations by Malaysian authorities lead to Kanda's dismissal from 1MDB in June 2018.
 Subsequently, on 12 December 2019, he was jointly charged with Najib Razak for audit tampering.

 Education and career

-Kanda received high school education at Malaysian Royal Military College in Kuala Lumpur, before moved to London where he obtained an LLB from the London School of Economics in 1998 and an LLM in corporate and commercial law from University College London in 2000.
+Kanda received high school education at Malaysian Royal Military College in Kuala Lumpur, before heading to London where he obtained an LLB from the London School of Economics in 1998 and an LLM in corporate and commercial law from University College London in 2000.
 After completing his education, Kanda worked for Calyon Financial, which later merged with Fimat Banque to become Newedge Group.
 Between 2002 and 2004 he worked as Securitisation analyst and then became the associate director of Securitisation.
 Later, he served as the director of Capital Markets for Bahrain for one year, until he was appointed as the Head of Islamic Banking at the firm.